 You are now aware that LIC declares bonuses as per thousands of sum assured.
 To calculate the bonus, you have to divide your sum assured amount by thousand (1000) and then multiply it by the given bonus rates for that year (You will get the latest bonus rates in the next section).

 Bonus Amount = Bonus Rate x (Sum Assured/1000)

-For instance, You have bought a policy New Children Money Back Plan (832) with sum assured Rs.
-10 lakhs and policy term is 25 years.
+For instance, You have bought a policy New Children Money Back Plan (832) with a sum assured of Rs.
+10 lakhs and the policy term is 25 years.

-Now you can easily calculate bonus on your insurance plans and get a clear estimate of your returns.
+Now you can easily calculate bonuses on your insurance plans and get a clear estimate of your returns.
 Any question?
 Let me know in the comments.